-The State of Arkansas has zero tolerance for the commission of acts of fraud, waste and abuse.
+The State of Arkansas has zero tolerance for the commission of acts of fraud, waste, and abuse.
 Agency staff should be encouraged to report such acts through agency leadership, hot line, or other easily accessed system that promotes confidentiality and anonymity to the extent allowed by law.
-The Department of Inspector General - Internal Audit Section has a form on its website that allows any citizen to report fraud, waste and abuse.
+The Department of Inspector General - Office of Internal Audit has an online form on its website19 that allows any citizen to report fraud, waste and abuse.

 All reported acts of fraud, waste and abuse should be investigated thoroughly by agency leadership, Arkansas Legislative Audit, or other named state investigative body.
-Whistleblower protection is granted to employees who report suspected fraud, waste and abuse per Ark.
+Whistleblower protection is granted to employees who report suspected fraud, waste, and abuse per Ark.
 Code Ann. § 21-1-601.
 Retaliation against such employees who file a report of alleged fraud, waste and abuse in good faith is strictly prohibited.